cosmo-team/cosmo/README.md

 ### Input files
 cosmo-build can, in addition to the streaming KMC2 flow, accept a multi-colored cortex de Bruijn graph binary file (.ctx).
 This flow was used during development before the implementation of the KMC2 flow.
 It requires that the host machine have sufficient RAM to store the non-succinct colored de Bruijn graph in memory.

+### k-mer size
+k-mer size is determined by the -k parameter for KMC2.
+The revision of KMC2 used has a bug where large-ish k values (in the neighborhood of 64) may result in corrupted k-mer values.
+This will manifest as an abnormally large number of dummy nodes and likely running out of memory or disk space.
+There is a workaround in io.hpp which currently must be manually uncommented.
+See Issue [#6](/../../issues/6).

 ### Colored de Bruijn graph example:
 ```sh